Information for Current Students

 Prior to the defense, the student must complete and print the Final Exam Form, found on Caesar under TGS forms.
 All committee members must sign the form before the defense is considered complete.

-Review this doctoral completion checklist for further instructions, and see the Graduate Program Assistant to make sure that you’ve completed all requirements.
+Review this doctoral completion checklist for further instructions, and see the Graduate Program Coordinator to make sure that you’ve completed all requirements.

 There are many resources available to help you launch your job search.
 The Department holds professional development events throughout the year to help students prepare for both academic and non-academic career searches.
 University Career Services is great resource for graduate students to get one-on-one guidance.
 TGS also offers resources for career exploration and job searching.